kokush-v/dzencode/README.md

 ## Introduction

 This project is a test project for dZENcode.
-It includes a backend application that utilizes Redis for caching and queues.
+It includes an application for posting comments.
+It uses Redis for caching and queues, and Elasticsearch as a database.
+The frontend is built with React, and the backend uses Express.js.

 ## Setup